-- (B) SPSE makes an independent assessment of the data the Adviser submits to them (which includes the financial and operational performance, as well as the Adviser's internally assessed risk ratings of the portfolio companies see footnote (D) below) and its own independent data to form an opinion as to what they consider to be the market values for our securities.
-With regard to its work, SPSE has stated that the data submitted to us is proprietary in nature. - (C) Adjusted earnings before interest expense, taxes, depreciation and amortization ("EBITDA") is an unobservable input, which is generally based on the most recently available trailing twelve month financial statements submitted to the Adviser from the portfolio companies.
+- (A) SPSE makes an independent assessment of the data the Adviser submits to them (which includes the financial and operational performance, as well as the Adviser's internally assessed risk ratings of the portfolio companies see footnote (D) below) and its own independent data to form an opinion as to what they consider to be the market values for our securities.
+With regard to its work, SPSE has stated that the data submitted to us is proprietary in nature. - Adjusted earnings before interest expense, taxes, depreciation and amortization ("EBITDA") is an unobservable input, which is generally based on the most recently available trailing twelve month financial statements submitted to the Adviser from the portfolio companies.
 EBITDA multiples, generally indexed, represent the Adviser's estimate of where market participants might price these investments.
-For our bundled debt and equity investments, the EBITDA and EBITDA multiples impact the TEV fair value determination and the value of the issuer's debt, equity, or equity-like securities are valued in accordance with the Adviser's liquidity waterfall approach. - (D) As part of the Adviser's valuation procedures, it risk rates all of our investments in debt securities.
+For our bundled debt and equity investments, the EBITDA and EBITDA multiple inputs are used in the TEV fair value determination and the issuer's debt, equity, and/or equity-like securities are valued in accordance with the Adviser's liquidity waterfall approach.
+In limited cases, the revenue from the most recently available trailing twelve month financial statements submitted to the Adviser from the portfolio companies and the related revenue multiples, generally indexed, are used to provide a TEV fair value determination of our bundled debt and equity investments. - As part of the Adviser's valuation procedures, it risk rates all of our investments in debt securities.
 The Adviser uses the Nationally Recognized Statistical Rating Organization's risk rating system for generally all syndicated loans and a proprietary risk rating system for all other debt securities.
 The Adviser's risk rating system uses a scale of 0 to 10, with 10 being the lowest probability of default.
-The risk rating system covers both qualitative and quantitative aspects of the portfolio company business and the securities we hold. - (E) The Adviser generally bases the value of our syndicated debt securities on the IBP offered by the respective originating syndication agent's trading desk, or secondary desk, on or near the valuation date.
-These bid prices are non-binding and are generally based on the underlying company performance and security characteristics, as well as other market conditions and credit risk factors. - (F) Includes a new bundled debt and equity investment, which was valued at its cost of \$14.0 million, as it was determined that the price paid during the three months ended December 31, 2012, best represents fair value as of December 31, 2012. - (G) The Adviser generally values any univested capital of the non-control fund at par value and values any invested capital at the NAV provided by the non-control fund.
+The risk rating system covers both qualitative and quantitative aspects of the portfolio company business and the securities we hold. - (D) The Adviser generally bases the value of our syndicated debt securities on the IBP offered by the respective originating syndication agent's trading desk, or secondary desk, on or near the valuation date.
+These bid prices are non-binding and are generally based on the underlying company performance and security characteristics, as well as other market conditions and credit risk factors. - (E) The Adviser generally values any uninvested capital of the non-control fund at par value and values any invested capital at the NAV provided by the non-control fund. - (F) Includes two syndicated debt only investments and one bundled debt and equity investment as of March 31, 2013 and three syndicated debt only investments as of September 30, 2012, which subsequently paid off at par after those period ends and, as such, were valued based on the payoff.

 A portfolio company's EBITDA and EBITDA multiples are the significant unobservable inputs generally included in the Adviser's internally assessed TEV models used to value our proprietary debt and equity investments.
 Holding all other factors constant, increases (decreases) in the EBITDA and/or the EBITDA multiples inputs would result in a higher (lower) fair value measurement.
-Per our valuation policy, the Adviser generally uses an indexed EBITDA multiple.
-EBITDA and EBITDA multiple inputs do not have to directionally correlate since EBITDA is a company performance metric and EBITDA multiples can be influenced by market, industry, size and other factors.
+Per our Policy, the Adviser generally uses an indexed EBITDA multiple in these TEVs.
+EBITDA and EBITDA multiple inputs do not have to directionally correlate since EBITDA is a company performance metric and EBITDA multiples can be influenced by market, industry, company size and other factors.